TE Connectivity: Transportation

-The transportation segment includes four business units: automotive, industrial and commercial transportation, application tooling, and sensors.
+TE Connectivity's transportation segment includes four business units: automotive, industrial and commercial transportation, application tooling, and sensors.

-TE's products are used by the automotive industry for body and chassis systems, convenience applications, driver information, infotainment, miniaturization, motor and powertrain applications, and safety and security systems.
+TE's products are used by the automotive industry for vehicle body and chassis systems, convenience applications, driver information, infotainment, motor and powertrain applications, and safety and security systems.
 Hybrid and electronic mobility include in-vehicle technologies, battery technologies, and charging.
-In addition, TE's products are used for on- and off-highway vehicles and recreational transportation, including construction, agriculture, buses, and other vehicles.
+In addition, TE's products are used for on-highway vehicles, off-highway vehicles and recreational transportation, including construction, agriculture, buses, and other vehicles.

 TE offers sensors for industries including automotive, industrial equipment, commercial transportation, medical, aerospace and defense, and consumer applications.

 Industrial

-The industrial segment supplies products that connect and distribute power, data, and signals.

-Products are used in factory automation and process control systems such as industrial controls, robotics, human machine interface, industrial communication, and power distribution.
-TE's intelligent building products are used to connect lighting, HVAC, elevators/escalators, and security.
+The industrial segment supplies products for factory automation and process control systems such as industrial controls, robotics, human machine interface, industrial communication, and power distribution.
+TE's building products are used to connect lighting, HVAC, elevators/escalators, and security.
 Its rail products are used in high-speed trains, metros, light rail vehicles, locomotives, and signaling switching equipment.
 Also, its products are used by the solar and lighting industry.

-TE's products are used by the medical industry in imaging, diagnostic, therapeutic, surgical, tubing, and minimally invasive interventional applications.
+TE's products are used by the medical industry in imaging, diagnostic, therapeutic, and surgical applications.

 TE Connectivity provides components for the commercial aerospace industry from the initial stages of aircraft design to aftermarket support.
 TE's defense products include ruggedized electronic interconnects serving military aviation, marine, and ground vehicles including electronic warfare and space systems.
+The segment also provides a wide range of relays and contactors for commercial and defense aerospace markets.
 Its oil and gas products include cables and electronics used for subsea environments in the offshore oil and gas and civil marine industries and in shipboard, subsea, and sonar applications.

+TE Connectivity has produced CPU sockets compatible with Intel processors, such as LGA 771 CPU sockets.